Trump's Personal Lawyer Says He The Paid Porn Star Who Claimed An Affair With Trump

-President Trump's personal lawyer said Tuesday that he paid $130,000 to the porn star who alleged she had a sexual relationship with the businessman-turned-president in 2006.
+President Trump's long-time personal lawyer confirmed Tuesday that he paid $130,000 to the porn star who alleged she had a sexual relationship with the businessman-turned-president in 2006.

-Michael Cohen, President Trump's personal lawyer, told BuzzFeed News in a statement that he used "my own personal funds to facilitate a payment of $130,000 to Ms. Stephanie Clifford."
-Cohen called the payment a "private transaction in 2016."
+Michael Cohen told BuzzFeed News in a statement that he used his "own personal funds" in 2016 to facilitate the six-figure payment to Stephanie Clifford, better known by her stage name Stormy Daniels.
+Cohen called the payment a "private transaction."

+In January, the Wall Street Journal reported that Clifford received the payment a month before the presidential election.
+The payment reportedly was part of a deal, reached between Cohen and Clifford's lawyers, that prevented her from discussing a sexual relationship with Trump.

 "Neither the Trump Organization nor the Trump campaign was a party to the transaction with Ms. Clifford, and neither reimbursed me for the payment, either directly or indirectly,” Cohen said in the statement.
 "The payment to Ms. Clifford was lawful, and was not a campaign contribution or a campaign expenditure by anyone."